-The parish contains a large amount of heritage assets, including three conservation areas identified within the assets maps (Maps 3, 4 and 5).
-Two conservation areas are located within Ingatestone, which was a major and prosperous coaching village from the end of the 18th century and early 19th century, mainly due to its location on the old Roman Road between London and Colchester.
-The village still contain some historic coaching inns (Figure 5) where the predominant architectural style is Georgian.
+The parish contains a large amount of heritage assets, including three conservation areas identified within the asset maps (Maps 3, 4, and 5).
+Two century, mainly due to its location on the old Roman Road between London and Colchester.
+The village still contain some historic coaching inns (Figure 5) where the predominate architectural style is Georgian.
 The village also still retains the original medieval street plan with many property boundaries dating from that period.